mutationpp/Mutationpp/docs/input_files.md

 </root_tag>
 ```

-An XML document begins with a __root element__.
-Every __element__ (or __node__) must begin
+An XML document begins with a _root element_.
+Every _element_ (or _node_) must begin
-with a __tag__ that identifies what type of element it is.
+with a _tag_ that identifies what type of element it is.
 The root element depicted in
 the example is of type `root_tag`.
-Every element also ends with an __end-tag__
+Every element also ends with an _end-tag_
 which signifies the end of the element.
-Each element may have as many __attribute/value
+Each element may have as many _attribute_ / _value
-pairs__ as is desired following the element's tag.
+pairs_ as is desired following the element's tag.
 Each pair must consist of an attribute
 name followed by an equal sign and the value of the attribute in quotations.

-Between the tag and end-tag of an element, an element may also contain one or more __child elements__
-or __text__ (but not both).
-From the figure, the root element contains two child elements
-named `child_tag` and `child2_tag`.
-Note that the first child element is an example of an
-element which contains text instead of more child elements.
-The second child element is
-an example of a short-hand format for elements which only contain attributes.
-For such
-elements, a full end-tag is not necessary.
-Instead, simply putting `/>` after the attribute
-list is sufficient to end the element.
-Finally, __comments__ can be inserted anywhere outside
-of element tags.
-Comment strings begin with `<!-``-` and end with `-``->` and can be spread
-over multiple lines.
+Between the tag and end-tag of an element, an element may also contain one or more _child elements_ or _text_ (but not both).
+From the figure, the root element contains two child elements named `child1_tag` and `child2_tag`.
+Note that the first child element is an example of an element which contains text instead of more child elements.
+The second child element is an example of a short-hand format for elements which only contain attributes.
+For such elements, a full end-tag is not necessary.
+Instead, simply putting `/>` after the attribute list is sufficient to end the element.
+Finally, _comments_ can be inserted anywhere outside of element tags.
+Comment strings begin with `<!--` and end with `-->` and can be spread over multiple lines.

 ## Mixtures
 <a id="mixtures"></a>